beingzy/Sota/README.md

 git config remote.origin.url git@github.com:JacekPardyak/Sota.git
 ```
 ## Additional information
-- If you are not willing to wait until your push request is accepted please give your GitHub username/email address to become a contributor
+- If you are not willing to wait until your push request is accepted please give me your GitHub username/email address to become a contributor
-- There 3, fundamental functionalities which you will use in RStudio:
+- There are 3, fundamental functionalities which you will use in RStudio:
   + **Pull**, to get recent code from GitHub
   + **Push**, to share your code with others, and
   + **Commit**, to register your changes before **Push**